Office: Dale Hall Tower 808

-My primary research focus is on the development of peer relationships and friendships in childhood and adolescence.
+My primary research focus is on the development of peer relationships and friendships in adolescence and emerging adulthood.
 My research tends to fall into one of two broad areas.
 The first is understanding social power and popularity in the peer group—how it is developed, how it is maintained, and the processes by which popularity is linked to psychosocial and behavioral adjustment.
-Along these lines, I often study associations between popularity and dominance-related behaviors (like physical and relational aggression) and social cognitions (such as having popularity-based social goals).
-The second theme of my research is understanding how processes related to peer status and friendship differ for boys and girls, particularly in adolescence when gender-related concerns intensify.
-My graduate students and I conduct research in the public schools, in the community, and in the lab, using a variety of methods (sociometric, survey, daily diary, and experimental).
+Along these lines, a major theme of my current research is understanding how processes related to peer status and friendship differ for boys and girls, particularly in adolescence when salient developmental tasks such as identity development and romantic relationships intensify.
+The second general focus in my lab is the diversity of peer and friendship experiences among LGBT+ youth and young adults.
+My graduate students and I conduct research in the public schools, in the community, and in the lab, using a variety of methods (sociometric, survey, qualitative, daily diary, and experimental).

 Kraft, C., & Mayeux, L. (2018).
 Associations among friendship jealousy, peer status, and relational aggression in early adolescence.
 Journal of Early Adolescence, 38(3), 385-407.